core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 The same security considerations from {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}}{{RFC8613}}{{I-D.ietf-core-oscore-groupcomm}} hold for this document.

 Compared to Group OSCORE,
-deterministic requests dispense with some of OSCORE's security properties by just so much as to make caching possible:
+Deterministic Requests dispense with some of OSCORE's security properties by just so much as to make caching possible:

-* Receiving a response to a deterministic request does not mean that the response was generated after the request was sent.
+* Receiving a response to a Deterministic Request does not mean that the response was generated after the request was sent.

   It still contains two freshness statements, though: